Celumusa91/Second-Hand-Car-Price-Prediction/README.md

 - rmse - The root mean squerd error is the average difference between values predicted by a model and the actual values.

 - rsq - The R-squared value that measures the proportion of the variance in the dependent variable explained by the independent variables in the model.

+# In search for a better model (rmse, rsq), Let's fit the linear model using resapmles (10-folds cross validation)

+## Create data preprocessing recipe

+- **step_dummy()** - Encodes categorical features to numeric forms.

+- **step_nzv()** - Step near-zero variance create a specification of a recipe that will potentially remove variables that are highl sparse and unbalanced.

+- **step_normalize()** - Scales and normalizes numeric variables to prevent features with large values to from producing coefficients that disproportionately affect the predictions.

+- **step corr()** - Create a specification that remove numeric independent varaibles that are highly correlated with each other.